abaybektursun/abay.tech/application/src/_portfolio/cardiovascular.md

 ---
-title: "Building a Medical-Grade Heart Monitor with an iPhone Camera: Lessons from the Trenches"
+title: "Building a Medical-Grade Heart Monitor with an iPhone Camera"
-excerpt: "Took an iPhone camera, made it read heart vitals.
-Here's the story of getting unstuck and shipping ML models on iOS."
+excerpt: "Lessons from the Trenches"
-date: "2023-05-05"
+date: "2024-05-05"
 video: "eulerian.mp4"
 ---